anthonys1760/astro-ai-landing/src/pages/blog/multimodal-ai-assistants.md

 The shift to multimodal AI isn't just about new features—it's about AI assistants that work with the world as we experience it: rich, visual, auditory, and interconnected.

 Ready to experience multimodal AI capabilities?
-Join the Astro AI waitlist for early access to vision and voice features: [Get started](/#waitlist).
+Download the Astro AI app on iOS to get vision and voice features as they roll out: [Download on iOS](https://apps.apple.com/us/app/astroai-x/id6748281772).

 ---